Skip to main content

 If a partner's answers are vague before launch, support costs usually show up after launch.

 Define this flow before the first international orders: merch sales, platform or MoR fees, refunds, chargebacks, shipping charges, and duty/tax treatment in your records.
 For each line, document the source report, owner, posting cadence, and reconciliation step.
-Where a rule is pending, use Add current reporting rule after verification.
+Where a rule is pending, keep the line item open until the current reporting rule is verified from provider documentation, platform reports, or finance records.

 Your go-live gate for this phase: